Salua-Sa/dlh-higher_level_programming/python-hello_world/README.md

-This directory contains 8 tasks for Python scripts:
+This directory contains 8 tasks for Python - Hello, Word scripts:

 2-print.py prints exactly "Programming is like building a multilingual puzzle, followed by a new line.